-- The keys on the top row of your Chromebook’s keyboard are, from left to right, ESC, Back, Forward, Refresh, Full Screen, Window Switcher, Brightness Down/Up, Mute, and Volume Down/Up.
-(This should be the same for all keyboards, and is important because some shortcuts use these keys.
-Only a few use the brightness or volume keys.
-If your keyboard seems different, see a picture of a standard Chromebook keyboard for comparison.)
+- The keys on the top row of your Chromebook’s keyboard are, from left to right, Esc, Back, Forward, Refresh, Full Screen, Window Switcher, Brightness Down/Up, Mute, and Volume Down/Up.

-- If you ever get overwhelmed, remember you can press CTRL + ALT + / to view an on-screen keyboard with all possible shortcut combinations.
+- If you ever get overwhelmed, remember you can press Ctrl + Alt + Forward slash (/) to view the built-in shortcut guide.

 You’ll never have to fumble with the mouse to select a tab again with these shortcuts.

-To close the current tab (which will also close the browser window if it only has one tab left) use CTRL + W; you can also use CTRL + Shift + W to close the entire window at once.
-If you accidentally close a tab or close your browser with several tabs open, pressing CTRL + Shift + T will re-open your most recently closed tab, up to the previous 10.
+To close the current tab (which will close the browser window if it only has one tab left) use Ctrl + W. You can also use Ctrl + Shift + W to close the entire window at once.
+If you accidentally close a tab or close your browser with several tabs open, pressing Ctrl + Shift + T will re-open your most recently closed tab, up to the previous 10.

-You can switch between tabs using CTRL + 1 through CTRL + 8 to jump to the tab in that position.
-CTRL + 9 will always bring you to the last tab, no matter how many tabs are open.
-To scroll through your open tabs one at a time, press CTRL + Tab to scroll from left to right, or CTRL + Shift + Tab to go backwards one tab at a time.
+You can switch between tabs using Ctrl + 1 through Ctrl + 8 to jump to the tab in that position.
+Ctrl + 9 will always bring you to the last tab, no matter how many are open.
+To scroll through your open tabs one at a time, press Ctrl + Tab to scroll from left to right, or Ctrl + Shift + Tab to go backwards one at a time.

 Apps and the Shelf

-Similar to the taskbar on Windows, the shelf is where your installed apps reside on your Chromebook.
+Similar to the taskbar on Windows, the shelf at the bottom of your screen is where your installed apps reside on your Chromebook.
 Here are some shortcuts for launching and manipulating app windows.

-To quickly open items on the shelf, use ALT + 1 through ALT + 8; just like for switching tabs, ALT + 9 always launches the last item pinned to your shelf (did you know you can also pin websites to your shelf?).
+To quickly open items on the shelf, use Alt + 1 through Alt + 8.
+Just like for switching tabs, Alt + 9 always launches the last item pinned to your shelf.

-A favorite of Windows shortcuts is also in Chrome OS: pressing ALT + Tab will instantly switch to your last-used app.
-Its counterpart ALT + Shift + Tab goes forward instead of back in the app queue.
+A favorite Windows shortcut is also in Chrome OS: pressing Alt + Tab will instantly switch to your last-used app.
+Its counterpart Alt + Shift + Tab goes forward instead of back in the app queue.

-Did you know Chromebooks can pin windows on the side of the screen?
-Press ALT + [ to pin an app on the left side of the screen or ALT + ] to pin it to the right.
-This lets you run two windows side-by side!
+Did you know Chromebooks can pin windows on the sides of the screen?
+Press Alt + [ to pin an app on the left side of the screen or Alt + ] to pin it to the right.
+This lets you run two windows side-by-side.

 Inside Chrome itself, you’ll find a lot of shortcuts are similar to their Windows and Mac counterparts.
-That doesn’t mean they aren’t useful!
+These are still quite useful.

 A few basic shortcuts go a long way in keeping you out of menus.
-Press CTRL + P to open the Print dialogue, CTRL + S to save the webpage you’re viewing, or CTRL + R to refresh (you can also use the Refresh key on your keyboard for this).
-If you want to open up a file on your computer, press CTRL + O to open it inside the browser.
+Press Ctrl + P to open the Print dialog, Ctrl + S to save the webpage you’re viewing, or Ctrl + R to refresh (you can also use the Refresh key on your keyboard for this).
+If you want to open up a file on your computer, press Ctrl + O to open it inside the browser.

-Pressing CTRL + H lets you view your History, while CTRL + J jumps to the Downloads page (if you haven’t already tried a cool Downloads shortcut).
+Pressing Ctrl + H lets you view your History, while Ctrl + J jumps to the Downloads page.

-To zoom in or out of a page, press CTRL (+) + and CTRL (+) – respectively.
-If you zoomed by accident and something seems off, just tap CTRL + 0 to reset the zoom level.
+To zoom in or out of a page, press Ctrl + Plus and Ctrl + Minus respectively.
+If you zoomed by accident and something seems off, just tap Ctrl + 0 to reset the zoom level.

-Bookmarking your current page is accomplished with CTRL + D, and if you’d like to bookmark all of your open tabs to return to later, use CTRL + Shift + D — they’ll even save in their own folder!
+Bookmarking your current page is accomplished with Ctrl + D. If you’d like to bookmark all of your open tabs to return to later, use Ctrl + Shift + D; they’ll even save in their own folder.

-Typing out entire URLs can be tedious, so save yourself some time by typing the website name and pressing CTRL + Enter.
-This automatically adds “www.” before the text and “.com” after it, meaning you can simply type “makeuseof” into the Omnibox and CTRL + Enter will bring you right to the site!
+Typing out entire URLs can be tedious, so save yourself some time by typing the website name and pressing Ctrl + Enter.
+This automatically adds www. before the text and .com after it, meaning you can simply type “makeuseof” into the address bar and Ctrl + Enter will bring you right to the site!

-ALT + Shift + B will highlight the bookmarks bar as long as it’s showing; you can use your keyboard to move among the bookmarks.
-Shift + ALT + T will highlight the icons on the Omnibox’s row, which means you can cycle between back/forward, refresh, the address bar, your extensions, and the menu.
+Alt + Shift + B will highlight the bookmarks bar as long as it’s showing; you can use your keyboard to move among the bookmarks.
+Shift + Alt + T will highlight the icons on the address bar’s row, which means you can move around its elements.

 Chrome has its own task manager on Windows, but on Chrome OS it’s your only task manager.
-To open it and see if you have any slowing extensions, just press Shift + ESC.
-This should be your first stop if your Chromebook ever slows to a crawl.
+To open it, just press Search + Esc.

-Finally, if you’re interested in Chrome’s developer tools (even if it’s just for playing pranks on your friends), CTRL + U lets you view the source code of the page, CTRL + Shift + I opens the Developer Tools window, and CTRL + Shift + J lets you view the DOM Inspector.
+Finally, if you’re interested in Chrome’s developer tools, Ctrl + U lets you view the source code of the page, Ctrl + Shift + I opens the Developer Tools window, and Ctrl + Shift + J lets you view the DOM Inspector.

 Unique Chrome OS Shortcuts

-Screenshots are always important, and you can take one on your Chromebook with CTRL + Window Switcher.
-This grabs the entire screen, but if you want to select a specific area use CTRL + Shift + Window Switcher to only grab a cropped area of the screen.
+Screenshots are important, and you can take one on your Chromebook with Ctrl + Window Switcher.
+This grabs the entire screen, but if you want to select a specific area use Ctrl + Shift + Window Switcher to only grab a cropped area of the screen.

-To quickly open your file browser, press ALT + Shift + M. If you have any hidden files around, you can show them with CTRL + ..
+To quickly open your file browser, press Alt + Shift + M. If you have any hidden files, you can show them with Ctrl + Period.

-Did you know you can get around Windows with keyboard shortcuts alone?
-You can try it on your Chromebook too!
-Use Shift + Alt + S to open the status area (the far right section of the shelf which contains your connection settings, volume, etc.).
+You can try getting around with keyboard shortcuts alone on your Chromebook.
+Use Shift + Alt + S to open the status area (the far right section of the shelf that contains the time, volume, etc.).
 Once you have it open, use Tab to scroll through the options and Enter to select one.

 Admittedly a niche shortcut, you can mimic a right-click on a highlighted item by pressing the awkward Shift + Search + Volume Up.

 Unsure about a feature on your Chromebook?
-Pressing CTRL + ? will open the Help dialogue with all sorts of useful information.
+Pressing Ctrl + ? will open the Help dialog with all sorts of useful information.
 You might find an easy fix for your question!

 Text Editing Shortcuts